 If this is the first time that you and your partner are sharing a work environment, it’s essential that you both share your expectations for the day.
 Perhaps one partner is used to getting help from coworkers or sharing the most random thing during the middle of day and the other partner is used to working independently and being focused.
 These differences will quickly lead to some annoyances.

 Be sure to share the following with your partner:

 Remember this is a new situation for everyone and your partner will most likely work differently from you.
 Find a way to understand each other and take it one day at a time.
 Be safe and let me know what is and what is not working for you!

 Priscilla specializes in working with couples and helping them learn ways to communicate in order for them to feel comfortable and supported during tough conversations.
 Priscilla understands that transitions can lead to stress and it is in these moments that strategic relationship skills are needed to implement.
-If you would like to learn some of these step-by-step relationship skills, you may check out the different online relationship courses that will guide you through developing these skills.
+Feel free to look at the online services offered through Modern Wellness Counseling and check out the client portal to conveniently schedule your next appointment.

 I'm happy that you have found your way here, you will find information to help you gain insight on yourself and your relationship.
 Know that the information provided here is not a substitute for therapy.
 I specialize in working with couples and individuals who are pursuing to improve their relationships.
 Feel free to contact us with any questions you may have.
 You can also schedule your next session here!
 Follow me on Instagram and Facebook to receive other tips and advice on connecting with others and enhancing your life.